Drew Waters Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in MLB.
+- The Guardians have a 3.84 team ERA that ranks sixth across all league pitching staffs.

-- The Guardians have the seventh-ranked team ERA among all league pitching staffs (3.87).
+- Guardians pitchers combine to allow 89 home runs (one per game), the fourth-fewest in baseball.

-- The Guardians surrender the fifth-fewest home runs in baseball (89 total, one per game).
+- Civale (2-2) takes the mound for the Guardians in his ninth start of the season.
+He has a 2.96 ERA in 45 2/3 innings pitched, with 35 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.